iotaledger/introduction-docs/docs/path_to_chrysalis.md

 Specifications are a major part of our new development process.
 All our new software projects (Node software, Wallet, Identity, Access, Streams, etc.) will have full specifications.
 Specifications make it possible for external parties to follow a project’s intended functionality (e.g. for audits) or develop their own implementations in different languages.
 The specification process, which is also being followed by the Coordicide research team, is key to the standardization of IOTA and its related products.

 For all the upcoming Chrysalis changes, we have introduced Protocol RFCs.
 Many Chrysalis components have been fully specified, and we intend to have them all completed by the end of May.
 We welcome any input from the IOTA and broader community.
-The list of RFCs is:
+The list of RFCs includes:

 - [Improved tip selection(URTS)](https://github.com/luca-moser/protocol-rfcs/blob/rfc-urts-tip-sel/text/0008-weighted-uniform-random-tip-selection/0008-weighted-uniform-random-tip-selection.md)
 - [Milestone selection](https://github.com/Wollac/protocol-rfcs/blob/milestone-merkle-validation/text/0012-milestone-merkle-validation/0012-milestone-merkle-validation.md)